terraform-community-modules/tf_aws_openvpn/README.md

+# tf_aws_openvpn

-## Terraform OpenVPN module for AWS
+Terraform module which creates OpenVPN on AWS

-### This module is creating the following resources:
+## This module is creating the following resources:

 1. Two Route53 Records
   a. vpn-web.domain.com